Drassil/git-wiki-theme/docs/Add-a-module.md

 1. Get the Module From this website [http://www.azerothcore.org/modules-catalogue/](http://www.azerothcore.org/modules-catalogue/)
-2. Clone it, or download.
+2. Clone it using git (recommended) or just download it
 3. I'll use this for Exmple: [http://www.azerothcore.org/modules-catalogue/details.html?id=177019524](http://www.azerothcore.org/modules-catalogue/details.html?id=177019524).
 4. Once you downloaded it or cloned: ( Extract it, you will have than Folder looks like this :
 [[/images/1.png]]